learninglab-dev/ll-first-reactLab/src/challengeSolution.md

   )
 }
 ```
-Note that we added `useState` to the collection of things we're importing from the React library!
+Note that we added `useState` to the collection of things we're importing from the React library in line 1!
 ​
 Also, note that our counter state is a number initialized at zero (`useState(0)`).
 This will allow us to easily increment and decrement—a function we'll create in our next step!
 ​